NOIXLE/NOX-dotfiles/README.md

 - Wallpapers
   - [orangci Catppuccin Mocha wallpapers](https://github.com/orangci/walls-catppuccin-mocha?tab=readme-ov-file)}

-### I've also included my Vencord and sai2S settings files in this repo.
+### NOTE: I've also included my Vencord and sai2S settings files in this repo.

 ## FULL SETUP
 (Some may be REQUIRED*, but ALL can be switched if you know what you're doing)